Giving Together for Equal Justice

 The American justice system is a wondrous and complex entity that ably serves thousands of Americans.
 But no system is perfect, and the simple fact is that some people in this country are left behind by the law.
 Robins Kaplan LLP attorneys and staff members give tirelessly of themselves to make sure that the under-represented receive their day in court.

-Since 2008, more than 7% of the billable time contributed by our attorneys was pro bono.
+Since 2009, more than 6% of the firm's total billable hours have been contributed to pro bono legal services.
 In 2012, we spent more than 26,930 hours on various cases, including protecting single mothers against violence, exonerating the falsely accused, and protecting and defending those who had no one else fighting for them.

 Read our pro bono brochure (PDF) >